-At previous "in person" Synods, voting has normally been carried out by a show of hands.
-However in 2022, owing to the hybrid nature of the Synod meeting, there will be a common voting platform, known as the Synod Hub, on which all members whether attending in person or remotely will be able to cast their votes.
+In 2023, owing to the hybrid nature of the Synod meeting, there will be a common voting platform, known as the Synod Hub, on which all members whether attending in person or remotely will be able to cast their votes.
 Synod members will be offered training ahead of the meeting, to guide them through use of this facility.